magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 your practice goes on you will feel naturally more energetic and eat less.
 But you must adjust yourself.

-: Why must we do so much prostrating here?
+*Q*: Why must we do so much prostrating here?

-: Prostrating is very important.
+*A*: Prostrating is very important.
 It is an outward form that is part of practice.
 This form should be done correctly.
 Bring the forehead all the way to the floor.
 Have the elbows near the knees and the palms of the hands on the floor about three inches apart.
 Prostrate slowly, be mindful of your body.
 It is a good remedy for our conceit.
 We should prostrate often.
 When you prostrate three times you can keep in mind the qualities of the Buddha, the Dhamma and the Saṅgha, that is, the